 Joyce Watson has been Assembly Member for Mid and West Wales since 2007.

-In 2016 Joyce was elected chair of the Commonwealth Women Parliamentarians (CWP) British Islands & Mediterranean region, having previously chaired the Wales branch of the Commonwealth Parliamentary Association (CPA).
-She has represented Wales on the British-Irish Parliamentary Assembly (BIPA) and the Council of Europe’s Congress of Local & Regional Authorities.
+In 2017, at the 63rd Commonwealth Parliamentary Conference in Dhaka, Bangladesh, Joyce was elected vice chair of the Commonwealth Women Parliamentarians (CWP).
+She chairs the CWP British Islands & Mediterranean region and is a former chair of the Commonwealth Parliamentary Association’s (CPA) Wales branch.
+Joyce has previously represented Wales on the British-Irish Parliamentary Assembly (BIPA) and the Council of Europe’s Congress of Local & Regional Authorities.

 Before her election to the Assembly, Joyce was leader of the Labour group on Pembrokeshire Council.
 She managed Women’s Voice, the Wales Women’s National Coalition, and was a senior member of the Wales Gender Budget Group and the NHS Equality Reference Group.

 Joyce returned to education as an adult, taking A-levels at Pembrokeshire College before reading Politics at Swansea University.
-She is married with three children, a granddaughter and a grandson.
+She is married with three children and two grandchildren.